 Empiricism for Anderson is primarily the denial of any higher form of being, any other reality by which experienced reality can be found wanting, or dependent, or in a position of striving to emulate, and so forth.
 So also, the importance of modern realism lies not in its account of knowledge, but its development of a theory of independence, the rejection of any conception of relative existence and the development of a logic of situations (JAA, Philosophy II Distinction Lectures, 1937).

 There is no criterion of “truth”, “nothing by believing which we believe something else” (EMP, 55).
 Truth is simply what is conveyed by the copula, the “is” of the proposition.
 It cannot reside in correspondence between a believed proposition and something else we call reality, nor in relations between propositions in terms of coherence.
 Propositions are not forms of words: we convey our beliefs by words, but what we are putting forward for acceptance is not the form of words but the state of affairs itself.
 Representionalist and correspondence theories of truth are “attempts to get behind the proposition – to maintain (in words!) that we mean more than we can say.”
 (EMP, 5).
 We must abandon the notion of “thought” as something contrasted with or identified with things.
-Our thoughts are just our dealings with things – Anderson shared with Norman Kemp Smith a quasi-calvinist conception of knowledge as a striving and grappling with problems rather than mirroring an external reality.
+Our thoughts are just our dealings with things – Anderson shared with Norman Kemp Smith a quasi-Calvinist conception of knowledge as a striving and grappling with problems rather than mirroring an external reality.
 Anderson dismisses most contemporary philosophies as “varieties of representationalism” (EMP, 87).
 The proposition is not “about” anything in the sense of representing an external reality.
-Or rather, if it is “about” something, it is about the subject of the proposition itself.

 One of Anderson’s most audacious articles was the 1934 “Mind as Feeling” which attempts to work out exactly how mentality should be conceived as belonging to the spatio-temporal realm.
 Anderson believed that once we admit the spatial nature of mind or of anything mental, “Cartesianism goes” (JAA, Lectures on Reid, 1935.)
 The mental realm consists as much of situations as the natural and social world, so our knowledge of mind is on the same footing as the non-mental.
 He repudiates the Cartesian subject-object model which sees philosophy’s task as the study of the medium for knowledge understood as the relation whereby one entity reproduces within itself the essence or intrinsic characteristics of some other entity.
 There is no such medium for there are not different entities within space and time requiring such mediation.
 There is no “knower” conceived as a point of consciousness that has stepped outside history, outside of space and time.
 In our striving and grappling with illusions so as to come to terms with ourselves and the things around us we never step outside the movement of things, nor see behind the proposition; never reach outside the realm of propositional claim and counter-claim.